 Whiskers are wonders

-You may be shocked to know that a horses whiskers (vibrissae) are actually an incredibly important sense to them.
+People are choosing to leave whiskers on their horse as the whiskers (vibrissae) are actually an incredibly important sense to them.
 The whiskers around the eyes and muzzle are extremely sensitive and have a rich nerve supply (9).
 Each whisker in mice has a region of the sensory cortex (in the brain) dedicated to it (2).
 As horses and mice have similar physiology we can deduce that horses do too.
 ‘This dedication of a portion of the cortex to each vibrissa indicates that they must be extremely important sensory instruments which should not be removed for cosmetic purposes’ (McGreevy, 2004:51).

 Horses need their whiskers to:

-o Judge texture and distance to things (3).
+o Judge the texture and distance to things (3).
 Due to the position of

 their eyes, horses cannot see under their mouth (1) and so the whiskers allow them to explore and identify what is under their nose.